cbcrg/tcoffee/docs/tcoffee_manual.rst

 As before, the score indicates a high level of consistency (91%) between all these alignments.
 This is an indication that the final alignment is probably correct.

-Aligning Profiles
+Aligning profiles
 =================
 Sometimes, it is better to pre-align a subset of your sequences, and then to use this small alignment as a master for adding sequences (sequence to profile alignment) or even to align several profiles together if your protein family contains distantly related groups.
 T-Coffee contains most of the facilities available in ClustalW to deal with profiles, and the strategy we outline here can be used to deal with large datasets

-Using Profiles as templates
+Using profiles as templates
 ---------------------------
-Aligning One sequence to a Profile
+Aligning one sequence to a profile
 ----------------------------------
 Assuming you have a multiple alignment (sproteases_small.aln) here is a simple strategy to align one sequence to your profile: